Bradleyda932/DMARC-Project-Deliverable/README.md

 * Bradley:
   * Pulling zip code data and putting together *many* graphs to visualize trends (around 118 in all)
-  * Creating this file — thank you to Tim & Oliver for sending me their code
+  * Creating this README file — thank you to Tim & Oliver for sending me their code
   * Cleaning the new data

 * Tim: